ACO Policy and Terms

 6.3.1.
 Subject to clause 6.3.2, if you are a consumer then for most Goods bought online you have a legal right to change your mind within 14 days and receive a refund.
 These rights, under the Consumer Contracts Regulations 2013, are explained in more detail in these Terms.

 6.3.2.
 There are some Goods provided for on our Site that we ship in from third parties.
-Where charges for restocking and shipping by the third parties apply, we will deduct these charges from the refund.
+Where charges for restocking and shipping by the third parties apply, we will deduct a charge of 25% from the refund.

 6.4 When consumers do not have a right to change their minds.
 Your right as a consumer to change your mind does not apply in respect of: